joostmarkerink/OneByOne_7Segment_0.8/README.md

 3. clock:  up to 100mhz pulse
 4. data : is pulled down

 The segments have a current limiting resistor of 150 ohms.
-So they are bright and can be powered by 5 volts.
+So they are bright and can be powered by 5 volts but works perfectly with lower voltages.

 You can use the standard Arduino shiftOut function to enable the segments but for 16mhz microcontrollers I suggest to use the hardware SPI functions. the segment bits are: